phone scam fake

 So next time someone reaches out to you saying they want to collaborate, think about this.
 Is your following large enough that an actual brand would like to collaborate with you?

 And be honest, would brands look at your profile and reach out to work with you?
+Being honest to these questions will help you spot brand scams.

 What’s the “brands” engagement rate like?